 Managing burnout - for patients and GPs

 This month we spoke to Life Works' Clinical and Therapy Services Manager, Steve Clarke (fdSc, MSc), about burnout - an increasingly worrying issue in GPs as well as patients.
-He offers advice on the best ways to manage this condition, the importance of supporting yourself as well as your patients, and spotting the signs and symptoms.
+He offers advice on the best ways to manage this condition, seek burnout treatment, the importance of supporting yourself as well as your patients, and spotting the signs and symptoms.

-Burnout is best described as a state of severe emotional, physical, and mental exhaustion, which is often defined by “excessive and prolonged periods of stress”.
+Clinical burnout is best described as a state of severe emotional, physical, and mental exhaustion, which is often defined by “excessive and prolonged periods of stress”.
 The condition causes individuals to experience enormous amounts of distress when attempting to meet the constant demands of life.

 What is the difference between stress and burnout?